jshea/phonebook/README.md

 Download latest stable version from http://mongodb.org/
 ````
 create an application folder: \mongo
-expand the contents of the downloaded \bin folder into \mongo
+expand the contents of the downloaded zip file's \bin folder into \mongo
 ````
 Create a data directory for MongoDB.
 Example `\mongodata`.
 MongoDB will create the database and collection automatically at runtime if they don't already